-When it comes to employee engagement, people often want to make a meaningful contribution.
-One company I consulted with during a downturn created a challenge for employees to come up with cost savings of $100,000.
-Hundreds of idea submissions came in, all of which contributed substantially to the cost savings goal.
+When it comes to employee engagement, often the most important thing is that employees want to make a meaningful contribution.
+One company I consulted with during a previous downturn created a challenge for employees to come up with ways to cut $100,000 in costs.
+Hundreds of ideas flowed in, all of which contributed substantially to the cost savings goal.

-Share small wins — we all need to stop and celebrate sometimes.
-Even if the wins are small, they will help bring positivity.
-According to renowned researcher Dr. Barbara Fredrickson, having a three to one ratio of positive to negative experiences throughout the day will help people to be more resilient, see new possibilities, and bounce back from setbacks — which are things we all need right now.
+Share small wins.
+We all need to stop and celebrate sometimes, especially now.
+Even if the wins are small, they can have a big impact when it comes to fostering positivity.
+According to Barbara Fredrickson, author of Positivity: Top No-Notch Research Reveals the 3 to 1 Ratio that Will Change Your Life, having a 3:1 positive to negative experiences throughout the day helps everyone be more resilient, see new possibilities and bounce back from setbacks – that’s something we all need right now.

-Just because the awards and recognition budget has been slashed, doesn’t mean recognition has to stop.
-Recognition doesn’t have to be expensive.
-In fact, it can be free.
-Gallup found that giving weekly feedback is correlated with better business outcomes.
-And the most powerful kind of recognition is from the CEO — without a monetary award.
-Additionally, personal celebrations are also important to recognize.
-If there is no cake in the office, we can find other ways to celebrate birthdays.
+In the same vein, just because the awards and recognition budget has been slashed doesn’t mean those things have to stop.
+Recognition doesn’t have to be expensive; in fact it can be free.
+Gallup found that giving feedback weekly is correlated with better business outcomes.
+And the most powerful kind of recognition is that which comes from the CEO (without a monetary award).
+Personal celebrations are also important to recognize.
+Sharing cake in the break room might be on hold for the time being, but that doesn’t mean we can’t find other ways to celebrate birthdays and other notable events.

 Show Them You Care About Their Wellness

-Share the latest self-care tips and resources, and let employees know about the benefits available to them.
-Many companies with an Employee Assistance Program (EAP) have low participation.
-If you have an EAP, remind employees that it is there to support them with online counselling and resources, and that services are confidential.
-While anxiety is high and family arrangements can be a challenge, your employees will appreciate HR checking in to see how they are managing their own life and wellness.
+Share self-care tips and resources and let your employees know about the benefits available to them.
+Many companies that offer an Employee Assistance Program have low participation.
+If you have an EAP, remind employees that it’s there to support them with confidential online counseling and other resources.
+While anxiety is high and family arrangements can be a challenge, your employees will appreciate their manager checking in to see how employees are managing their own lives and wellness.